siku2/hass-weatherlink/README.md

 A custom component for Davis Instruments' [WeatherLink](https://www.davisinstruments.com/weatherlinklive/) and [AirLink](https://www.davisinstruments.com/airlink/) stations.

-## Missing features

-The following features haven't been implemented yet.
-Feel free to open an issue if you require one of them.

-- Moisture sensor

 ## AirLink

 Older versions of the AirLink firmware use a different data structure format when transmitting updates.